waljan/GNNpT1_copy/README.md

-To remove the the conda environment run the following code:
+To remove the conda environment run the following code:
 ```
 # first deactivate the conda environment that you want to remove
 conda deactivate